-2. The Holy Martyr Ariadne was a servant of Tertillos, a city official of Promyssia (Phrygia) during the reign of the emperor Hadrian (117-161).
+She was a servant of Tertillos, a city official of Promyssia (Phrygia) during the reign of the Emperor Hadrian (117-161).
 Once, when on the occasion of the birth of a son, the master made a sacrificial offering to the pagan gods, the Christian Ariadne refused to participate in the impious ceremony.

 They subjected her to beatings and lacerated her body with sharp iron hooks.
 Then they threw the martyr into prison and for a long while they exhausted her with hunger, demanding that she worship their gods.

 Troparion — Tone 4

 Your lamb Ariadne calls out to You, O Jesus, in a loud voice: / “I love You, my Bridegroom, and in seeking You I endure suffering. / In baptism I was crucified so that I might reign in You, / and I died so that I might live with You. / Accept me as a pure sacrifice, / for I have offered myself in love.” / Through her prayers save our souls, since You are merciful.